Table of Contents

 Contractor Financing and Payment Plans

-Another option for financing driveway paving is to borrow directly from a contractor.
+Another option for financing a driveway paving project is to borrow directly from a contractor.
 Some contractors partner with a third-party lender that provides financing options.
-These may include same-as-cash options (which we’ll get to in a bit) or monthly payments that you pay back over the length of the loan.
+These may include same-as-cash options (which will be covered in a bit) or monthly payments that you pay back over the length of the loan.

-The pluses of getting financing from a contractor are that it’s convenient and straightforward.
-The contractor may be able to offer you a flexible plan to meet your needs in financing for driveway paving.
+The benefits of getting financing from a contractor are that it’s convenient and straightforward.
+The contractor may be able to offer you a flexible plan to meet your financing needs for paving your driveway.
 The approval process might also be quicker.

-However, minuses of contractor financing may include higher interest rates.
+However, the downsides of contractor financing may include higher interest rates.
 Plus, you’re tied to the contractor should issues arise during the project.

 You can also use a credit card.
 If you don’t want to jump through the hoops of applying for a new home improvement loan and have a hard pull on your credit, you could use a credit card to finance a new driveway.

-That said, credit cards typically have higher interest rates than other types of financing, which ratchet up the costs of your home improvement project.
-Currently, the average interest rate for credit cards is 21.76%.
+That said, credit cards typically have higher interest rates than other types of financing, which adds to the cost of your home improvement project.
+As of February 2026, the average interest rate for credit cards is 21.00%.

-Contractors may also offer a “same-as-cash” option.
-Also known as deferred interest financing, these loans feature a no-interest period, usually between three and six months.
+Contractors may also offer a same-as-cash option.
+Also known as deferred interest financing, these loans feature a no-interest period that is usually 3-6 months.
 However, interest will accrue if you don’t pay off your balance when the promotional period ends.
-Typical interest rates on “same-as-cash” offers range between 25% to 30%, which makes for an expensive purchase.
+Typical interest rates on same-as-cash offers range between 25.00%-30.00%, which makes for an expensive purchase.

-If you’re considering the same-as-cash option, you might also want to mull over a zero-balance transfer credit card.
-Interest also doesn’t accrue on purchases until the end of the promotional period, and these credit cards have zero-interest periods that are up to 20 months, so you could have more time to pay it off.
+If you’re considering the same-as-cash option, you might also want to think about a zero-balance transfer credit card.
+Interest would also not accrue on purchases until the end of the promotional period, and these credit cards have zero-interest periods of up to 21 months, so you could have more time to pay it off.

 The Takeaway

-Figuring out the best option for financing a driveway improvement means knowing what’s available and weighing the pros and cons of each.
-Before deciding, estimate how much you anticipate spending on your driveway financing and then pore over your options.
+Figuring out the right option for financing a driveway improvement means knowing what’s available and weighing the pros and cons of each.
+Before deciding, estimate how much you anticipate spending on your driveway paving project and then carefully examine all your options.

 FAQ